Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Conclusions

 \section{Conclusions}

 In this paper, we have studied the model recovery problem of a one-hidden-layer neural network using the cross-entropy loss in a multi-neuron classification problem.
 In particular, we have characterized the sample complexity to guarantee local strong convexity in a neighborhood (whose size we have characterized as well) of the ground truth when the training data are generated from a classification model for two types of neural network models: fully-connected network and non-overlapping convolutional network.
 This guarantees that with high probability, gradient descent converges linearly to the ground truth if initialized properly.
-In the future, it will be interesting to extend the analysis in this paper to more general class of activation functions, particularly ReLU-like activations; and more general network structures, such as convolutional neural networks \cite{du2017gradient, zhong2017learning}.
+In the future, it will be interesting to extend the analysis in this paper to more general class of activation functions, particularly ReLU-like activations.

 \appendices